hyperledger-labs/perun-doc/source/concepts/protocols.rst

 This is a special sub-phase of register, relevant only for channels that have an app.

-In this sub-phase, the pariticipants can update unanimously (using only their signatures) can update the state of the channel after the challenge duration for register has expired, but before the challenge duration for on-chain progression expires.
-Each time the update is proposed on-chain, app contract validates it and it it is valid, the state is updated.
+In this sub-phase, the participants can unanimously update (using only their signatures) the state of the channel after the challenge duration for register has expired, but before the challenge duration for on-chain progression expires.
+Each time the update is proposed on-chain, the app contract validates it and if it is valid, the state is updated.

 During each update, the challenge duration for on-chain progression is restarted.
-The pariticipants can make any number of on-chain progressions on the blockchain, before the the challenge duration expires.
+The participants can make any number of on-chain progressions on the blockchain, before the the challenge duration expires.
 Once it expires, the channel progresses to the settle phase.